brycewray/hugo-site/content/posts/2018/11/some-curmudgeonish-thoughts.md

 ## Hating the platform doesn't require&nbsp;ALL-CAPS

-I make no bones about it: I am a dyed-in-the-wool Apple fan, and from 'way back in the eighties at that.
+I make no bones about it: I am a dyed-in-the-wool Apple fan, and from ’way back in the eighties at that.
 (I would say, "Apple sheep,” but I think [this guy](https://www.youtube.com/channel/UCa962e5dqRMO1nUldwaaRMw) may have that term locked up.)
 Of course, many don't share my high regard for that company and its products, and they absolutely have a right to feel that way.

 However, I don't get the web commenters who, usually with antipathy, refer to the Macintosh as the _MAC_ (or just _MAC_ in referring to the platform).
 All caps?
 No. Not ever.
 It's _Mac_.
 It was never an acronym for something.